 Satellite altimetry and shipborne gravimetry on the integrated representation of the gravity field along the Brazilian coast

-PDF of the Thesis (in Portuguese!)
+PDF of my Thesis (in Portuguese!)

 Paolo F.S., E.C.
-Molina, Integrated marine gravity field along the Brazilian coast from altimeter-derived sea-surface gradient and shipborne gravity, Journal of Geodynamics, vol.50 (2010).
-[DOI]
+Molina, Integrated marine gravity field along the Brazilian coast from altimeter-derived sea-surface gradient and shipborne gravity, Journal of Geodynamics, vol.50 (2010). [doi]